MobMonRob/DSL4GeometricAlgebra/README.md

 # DSL4GeometricAlgebra

 This repository contains code to work with multivector expressions of conformal algebra.
-The code is used as a reference implementation to test the software pipeline of truffle/graal and underlaying multivector implementations.
+The code is used as a reference implementation to demonstrate and test the software pipeline of truffle/graal in the context of geometric algebra and underlaying multivector implementations.

+The code is in very early stage.

 ## GraalVM Setup
 Download the [GraalVM](https://github.com/graalvm/graalvm-ce-builds/releases/download/vm-22.0.0.2/graalvm-ce-java11-linux-amd64-22.0.0.2.tar.gz)